finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

         return out
 ```

-## Multi-Head Self Attention
+## Multi-Head Attention

-The self attention mechanism can be improved by using multiple heads.
+The attention mechanism can be improved by using multiple heads.
 The multi-head self attention mechanism is a mechanism that allows the model to focus on different parts of the input sequence.

-To put it more simply, the multi-head mechanism is to use multiple self attention layers in parallel, and then concatenate the results.
+To put it more simply, the multi-head mechanism is to use multiple self attention layers in parallel, after splitting the embedding dimension into small chunks, and then concatenate the results.
 The multi-head mechanism can help the model to focus on different parts of the input sequence.

 The math is as follows,